RanzQ/svg-pixi-demo/README.md

 The new Texture API takes in a parameter to adjust scale for the SVG image before creating a texture of it.

+Tested on latest Chrome, Firefox and Edge.
+IE10 and 11 work with canvas fallback.

 The bee is an emoji from http://emojione.com/.